 I had hoped the income from Page Reads would pay for the new covers.
 The sad fact was very few people grabbed the opportunity to read the books until the new covers arrived in late December.
 There was a sudden flurry of activity over the festive period which reinforced the urgent need for them.
 Fingers crossed, that flurry will continue well into 2019.

 Do I have specific goals for 2019?
 I don’t believe they have changed.
 The writing is all but done.
-The marketing will concentrate on #1 and the box set.
+The marketing will concentrate on #1.
 The promotions budget will remain at the same level.
-As I haven’t got 3 books to complete this year I will focus on what I could do to increase my conversion percentage viz. getting more people reading the whole series after grabbing The Olympus Project or the Books 1-4 Box Set via a free promotion.
+As I haven’t got 3 books to complete this year I will focus on what I could do to increase my conversion percentage viz. getting more people reading the whole series after grabbing The Olympus Project via a free promotion.

 I’ll be back in early February with an update – or sooner, if I have exciting news.